BootsnAll indie travel guide

-Indie is BootsnAll’s own multi-stop international trip planner.
-Indie is the only planner of its kind which allows you to get instant pricing on your trip.
+• Indie is BootsnAll’s own multi-stop international trip planner.
+Indie is the only planner of its kind which allows you to get instant pricing on your multi-stop trip without having to go through an agent.

 Use Indie at any stage of your planning.

-If you’re at the beginning of the planning stage, use Indie to get an idea of what your flights will cost.
-Just register for an account on Indie, enter your destinations and dates, click “search fares,” and get prices.
+• If you’re at the beginning of the planning stage, use Indie to get an idea of what your flights will cost.
+Just enter your destinations and dates, click “search fares,” and get prices.
 This is a great way to start estimating what your biggest expense – the flights – will cost.
+(Note: You have to be a BootsnAll Member – it’s free – to price routes on Indie)

 Frequent Flyer Miles